jwnwilson/hexrepo/README.md

         - Simplify feature flags to be for one env
         - feature flag env -> company flag env
     - Disable example project
+    - Copier
+        - Support no db and uncomment test
+        - Support nosql db and uncomment test
     - Add API lib to call projects and pass request-id-header
     - versions endpoint if versions enabled https://sqlalchemy-continuum.readthedocs.io/en/latest/